ganehag/open-modbusgateway/README.md

 ```

 ## Sections

 - `mqtt`: This section contains the settings for the MQTT connection.
 It has the following options:
   - `host`: The hostname or IP address of the MQTT broker.
+  - `port`: The port number of the MQTT broker.
+  - `keepalive`: The keepalive interval in seconds.
+  - `username`: The username for the MQTT broker.
+  - `password`: The password for the MQTT broker.
+  - `client_id`: The client ID for the MQTT connection.
+  - `qos`: The quality of service for the MQTT connection.
+Must be either 0, 1 or 2.
+  - `retain`: Whether to retain the MQTT messages.
+Must be either true or false.
+  - `mqtt_protocol`: The MQTT protocol version to use.
+Must be either 3.1, 3.1.1, or 5.
+  - `tls_version`: The TLS version to use.
+For OpenSSL >= 1.0.1, the available options are tlsv1.2, tlsv1.1, and tlsv1, with tlsv1.2 being the default.
+For OpenSSL < 1.0.1, the available options are tlsv1 and sslv3, with tlsv1 being the default.
+  - `clean_session`: Whether to use a clean session for the MQTT connection.
+Must be either true or false.
+  - `ca_cert_path`: The path to the CA certificate file.
+If this option is not specified, the CA certificate will not be used.
+  - `cert_path`: The path to the certificate file.
+If this option is not specified, the certificate will not be used.
+  - `key_path`: The path to the key file.
+If this option is not specified, the key will not be used.
+  - `verify`: Whether to verify the server certificate.
+Should not be used in production.
+  - `request_topic`: The topic used for receiving requests.
+  - `response_topic`: The topic used to send responses.

+- `mqtt`: This section contains the settings for the MQTT connection.
+It has the following options:
+  - `host`: The hostname or IP address of the MQTT broker.